Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Experiments

 \subsection{Ablation Study}

-In this subsection, we conduct an ablation study to show the effectiveness of our proposed irregular tensor low-rank presentation.
-First, we designate the ITLRR model (Eq. (\ref{Eq1})) employing the tensor nuclear norm defined in Definition \ref{definition_nuclear_norm} as M1, and the ITLRR model (Eq. (\ref{non-convex norm})) utilizing the non-convex tensor norm as M2.
-Five models, including RPCA, TRPCA, M1, M2 and the final proposed model (Eq. (\ref{EQ3})), are tested.
-The classification accuracy of the original data is also listed as a reference.
+An ablation study was conducted to evaluate the effectiveness of different modules in the proposed method.
+First, we define the ITLRR model (Eq. (\ref{Eq1})), which employs the tensor nuclear norm as outlined in Definition \ref{definition_nuclear_norm}, and refer to it as M1.
+The model described in Eq. (\ref{EQ_combined}), which utilizes a non-convex tensor norm, is designated as M2.
+M3 is the extension of M1 with the addition of the global regularization term. {Eight models, including RPCA \citep{2011rpca}, Super-RPCA, TRPCA \citep{2020TRPCA}, Patch-TRPCA, M1, M2, M3 and the final proposed model (Eq. (\ref{EQ3})), are tested.
+The Super-RPCA method applies superpixel segmentation to extract homogeneous regions, which are then unfolded into matrices and processed using RPCA \citep{2011rpca}.
+Similarly, the Patch-TRPCA method divides the data into multiple regular 3D tensor blocks, each independently processed using TRPCA \citep{2020TRPCA}.} The classification accuracy of the original data is also listed as a reference.

-As listed in Tables \ref{study1}-\ref{study4}, OA, AA and $\kappa$ all increase from RPCA to the proposed method, which validates the effectiveness of each improvement.
-Specifically, there is only a slight improvement in RPCA compared to the original data.
-TRPCA, on the other hand, has a significant performance improvement due to the avoidance of information corruption caused by the unfolding of the 3D data.
+{As listed in Tables \ref{study1}-\ref{study4}, there is only a slight improvement in RPCA compared to the original data.
+By capturing local information, Super-RPCA achieves substantial performance improvement on \textit{Indian Pines} and \textit{Salinas} compared to RPCA.
+In contrast, TRPCA significantly improves performance by preventing information loss typically caused by unfolding 3D data.
+Patch-TRPCA further enhances performance on \textit{Salinas}, \textit{Pavia University}, and \textit{WHU-Hi-LongKou}, as it can focus on more localized features.
+However, due to its simplistic block division approach, a performance decline is observed on \textit{Indian Pines}, which has a more complex shape. }

-M1 improves the classification accuracy of most categories on four datasets by introducing the utilization of irregular local information while preserving the three-dimensional spatial information.
+In contrast, our proposed ITLRR model demonstrates performance enhancements across all four datasets compared to the TRPCA model and also outperforms the Patch-TRPCA model in each dataset by utilizing local information better.
 Notably, when compared to TRPCA, M1 demonstrates a more substantial improvement in AA.
 This improvement is particularly pronounced for categories with fewer pixels, such as classes 1, 7, 9, and 16 on \textit{Indian Pines}, highlighting the effectiveness of the irregular low-rank tensor representation introduced by M1.